-Ringette Canada Staff
+Ringette Canada's Staff

-The Bid/Host Committee can expect that one or more members of the RC staff will visit the bid/host community on at least two occasions: (I) after the initial bid submission and in advance of the vote for the bid selection, to conduct an on-site evaluation and provide feedback to the Bid Committee in advance of the final submission, this will be at the Bid Committee's expense; and (2) in the months leading up to the Event to the Host Committee, and will participate in Committee meetings at that time, this will be at RC's expense.
+The Bid/Host Committee can expect that one or more members of the RC staff (at RC expense) will visit the bid/host community on at least two occasions: (1) after the initial bid submission and in advance of the vote for the bid selection, to conduct an on-site evaluation and provide feedback to the Bid Committee in advance of the final submission; and (2) in the months leading up to the Event to the Host Committee, and will participate in Committee meetings at that time.
 The RC staff has the experience of running this annual Event as well as the background that comes with being professional in sport administration.
 It will be important for Host communities to work closely with the RC staff at all times to ensure a positive outcome for the Event.